Tashkent Metro: Chilonzor Line (red)

 The future planned 3 stations eastward extension from Buyuk Ipak Yoli to TTZ (Toshkent Traktor Zavodi) is under consideration.

 Oʻzbekiston Line (blue)

 The route of this line crosses the city diagonally from northwest to southeast via the Toshkent Railway station.
 It opened in 1984 and expanded between 1984 and 1991.
 It is 14.3 km long with 11 stations.

 Yunusobod Line (green)

 Work is under way on this line to connect the northern districts to the airport in the south.
-The first 10.5 km section with 8 underground stations opened for regular service on 24 October 2001 between Mingurik and Shahriston (previously named as Habib Abdullayev).
+The first 10.5 km section with 8 underground stations opened for regular service on 24 October 2001 between Ming O‘rik and Shahriston (previously named as Habib Abdullayev).